MattDeDuck/Balance-of-Bum-bo/Spells.md

 These are all the changes to do with spells in game.

-33 Character limit for the description otherwise it breaks to 2 lines
+_33 Character limit for the description otherwise it breaks to 2 lines_

+---

 ### Being worked on currently

 _**D10**_ - Reworking specific floor rerolls

+---

 ### Changed so far